dsgandurra/cyberfeedbites/README.md

-# CyberFeedBites: A Quick Cybersecurity RSS Feed Reader
+# CyberFeedBites: A Lightweight Cybersecurity RSS Feed Reader

-CyberFeedBites is a lightweight Python script that collects the latest cybersecurity news from RSS feeds specified in an OPML file and generates an HTML file with titles, brief descriptions, and links to articles, sorted by date, providing a quick overview of the latest cybersecurity news.
+CyberFeedBites is a lightweight Python tool that collects the latest cybersecurity news from RSS feeds specified in an OPML file and generates an HTML file with titles, brief descriptions, and links to articles, sorted by date, providing a quick overview of the latest cybersecurity news.
 CyberFeedBites is customisable to include different feed sources and fetch news from the past 'X' days.

 ## Features